23 Tips for Stunning Man Portrait Photography: Expert Tips

 The effect of the image may be affected even more by the primary light’s direction: sidelights highlight contours, while backlights provide dramatic effects.

-Therefore, backlight, which can be natural or artificial light, produces particularly good results for outdoor photographs.
+Therefore, backlight, which can be natural or artificial light, produces particularly good results for outdoor photographs and headshots.

 Make sure to bring a reflector with you while taking men’s photographs outside—this is very crucial!
 Professional photographers prefer to utilize an off-camera flash, although if placed close enough, a system flash can also work.